 - The size of your pie pan can make a difference in how much pie mix you pour in.
 The deeper pie pans will hold the entire pumpkin pie mix but if you use shallow pie pan you won’t want to use the complete pie mix.
 There may be a little leftover that you can discard.
 You can see in the picture below the common sizes of pie pans.

-- Bake your pie on the lowest or next to lowest oven racks.
+- Bake your pie on the lowest or next to the lowest oven rack.
 This will help the crust to bake properly and crispy.

 Keywords: pumpkin pie, gluten-free pumpkin pie, dairy-free pumpkin pie, gluten-free pie, gluten-free desserts